guard/guard-compat/README.md

 1. Do not include *any* files from Guard directly (if you need something from Guard which Guard::Compat doesn't provide, file an issue)
 2. Include 'guard/compat/plugin' in *all* your files which use `Guard::Plugin`
-3. Make sure you include the `< Plugin` part in *every* file which add classes or methods to your plugin class (important if your plugin consists of multiple files/sub class)
+3. Make sure you include the `< Plugin` part in *every* file which adds classes or methods to your plugin class (important if your plugin consists of multiple files/sub class)
 4. Remove requires from your spec_helper and explicitly add them to each test/file